Margaret Craig and the Family Record

 A Daughter’s Inheritance

 Margaret was born on April 12, 1913, in Huntsville, Texas — the third child and only daughter of James Walter Morris and Ethel Arrine Thompson.
-Her father Jim ran a barber shop at 1425 Fifteenth Street in Huntsville.
-He died in March 1925 of esophageal cancer at thirty-nine, leaving Ethel widowed with four children: R.E.
+Her father Jim ran a barber shop at 1425 Fifteenth Street.
+He died in March 1925 of esophageal cancer at thirty-nine, leaving Ethel with four children: R.E.
 (1907), Jack (1911), Margaret, and James Walter Jr. (1921).1

-Margaret was twelve when her father died.
-What she inherited was not property but memory — stories of her maternal grandmother, Tommie McAdams Thompson, whose own father John McAdams Jr. had served with the Texian Army from 1836 and founded the McAdams community in Walker County.
-Through the Morris side, the family traced back to Anson County, North Carolina, and the migration to Milam County, Texas, in 1853.1
+Margaret was twelve.
+Through her maternal grandmother, Tommie McAdams Thompson, she knew stories reaching back to John McAdams Jr., who had served with the Texian Army from 1836 and founded the McAdams community.
+Through the Morris side, the family traced to Anson County, North Carolina, and the 1853 migration to Milam County, Texas.1

 Stories and Poems